 Clayoquot’s culinary program uses as many locally produced organic ingredients as possible, all of which are sourced from British Columbia – and always from Clayoquot Sound if available.
 An extensive kitchen garden and greenhouse produces organic fresh greens, vegetables and herbs.

-Since 2001 Clayoquot has worked to help regenerate the declining wild salmon population by creating new salmon spawning habitat channels and restoring native stocks to river systems as well as phasing out its salmon fishing program, and ceasing to serve salmon in the restaurant.
+Since 2001, Clayoquot has worked to help regenerate the declining salmon population by creating new spawning habitat on the property and restoring native stocks to river systems.
+A keystone species, the lodge is passionate about safeguarding the future of wild salmon.

 The Clayoquot Wilderness Lodge team is dedicated and close-knit, attracting hospitality professionals from Canada, Australia and around the world and creating a remote family for guests and staff alike.
 Renowned for their relaxed and friendly first-name service along with impeccable attention to detail, our people are the secret sauce that keep our friends returning for more.